htw-imi-showtime/showtime-website/content/ss22/bachelor/b1-bloompipe/_index.md

 # Properties for displaying the project in the project list
 card_image = "smoothin_pipe.gif"
-card_description = "Let images dance to your favourite sounds.."
+card_description = "Let images dance to your favourite sounds..."

 website_link = "https://bloompipe.de"